Last updated: June 2026

 Coming to Tennessee from another state

-Out-of-state CNAs apply for placement on the Tennessee Nurse Aide Registry through a reciprocity / endorsement application filed with the Tennessee Department of Health.
+Out-of-state CNAs apply for placement on the Tennessee Nurse Aide Registry through a reciprocity / endorsement application filed with the Tennessee Health Facilities Commission (processed through Credentia as of June 2026).
 The application requires proof of current certification in good standing in another state.
 Approval typically takes 2–6 weeks.
 No retesting is required if your originating state's program met the federal 75-hour minimum — which is true of every state.

 Leaving Tennessee for another state